Briant-20/the-space-race/README.md

 The main header of the website The Space Race is a link that will bring the user back to the home page when clicked.

+### Development

+At the start of developing the website, i was not committing to GitHub correctly.
+After speaking with my mentor he explained to me what i was doing wrong and from then on i changed how i did it.

 ### Future Features

 I would like to add a audio button that when clicked would play background music to create a more enjoyable experience for the user.